AugurProject/branding/README.md

 Augur Brand
 ============

-Augur is a Decentralized Prediction Market running on Ethereum.
+Augur is a decentralized prediction market running on Ethereum.

 ##Logo